What is peer-to-peer fundraising?

 Features and Benefits of Peer-to-Peer Fundraising Platforms

-Using a dedicated peer-to-peer fundraising platform to support your campaign can streamline your fundraising process by providing features such as:
+Using a peer-to-peer fundraising platform to support your campaign can streamline your process by providing features such as:

-By including all of these features in one package, peer-to-peer fundraising software makes it easy for your nonprofit to run the most efficient and effective campaign it can.
+By including all of these features in one package, peer-to-peer fundraising software makes it easy for your nonprofit to run the most efficient and effective campaign possible.

-There are many benefits of using this kind of software to plan and execute your fundraising campaign, but the top three are:
+There are many benefits to using this kind of software.
+Here are the top three:

 Peer-to-peer fundraising software can ensure that your team and your fundraisers have all the tools they need to run a successful campaign.

 How Qgiv Can Help Your Peer-to-Peer Fundraising Campaign